Pachyptila: Taxonomy

 The genus Pachyptila was introduced in 1811 by the German zoologist Johann Karl Wilhelm Illiger.
 The name combines the Ancient Greek pakhus meaning "dense" or "thick" with ptilon meaning "feather" or "plumage".
 The type species was subsequently designated as the broad-billed prion by English naturalist Prideaux John Selby in 1840.
 The English name "prion" comes from the Ancient Greek πριόνι (prióni, "saw"), in reference to the serrated edges of its bill.

 All the members of this genus, along with the rest of the Procellariiformes, share certain identifying features.
 First, they have nasal passages that attach to the upper bill called naricorns, although the nostrils on the albatross are on the sides of the bill.
 The bills of Procellariiformes are also unique in that they are split into between seven and nine horny plates.
 The genus produces a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus.
 This can be sprayed out of their mouths as a defence against predators and as an energy-rich food source for chicks and for the adults during their long flights.
 Finally, they also have a salt gland that is situated above the nasal passage and helps free their bodies of the salt in the seawater they often imbibe.
 The gland excretes a concentrated saline solution from the nose.

+Description

+Prions are pelagic and seldom come to land, except to breed.
+They appear to remain in the Southern Hemisphere, and breed on subantarctic islands except the fairy prion which breeds on subtropical islands.